diskuv/dkml-ghmirror/contributors/index.rst

 synchronize folders between different operating systems (pretty cool!) was developed in OCaml and has been available on macOS, Linux and Windows for decades.
 Yet the
 `defacto Windows distribution of OCaml <https://fdopen.github.io/opam-repository-mingw/2021/02/26/repo-discontinued/>`_ was deprecated in 2021.
-The online book
-`Real World OCaml`_ solved much of the tribal knowledge problem but you will likely run into some roadblocks.
-Several companies and groups have filled the void (Jane Street, OCaml Labs, OCaml Pro and Facebook among others). *Diskuv OCaml* provides a few critical functions:
+Some books solved much of the tribal knowledge problems but you will still likely run into some roadblocks. *Diskuv OCaml* provides a few critical functions:

 1. A way to install a coherent set of software that has been vetted to work together.
 Especially but not only on Windows.
 2. A way to upgrade that software, usually in response to security patches or critical bug fixes.